 as well as the GP & F1 Cars and the ProductionSports Cars parts of our Ferrari collection.

-IN THE BEGINNING
+IN THE BEGINNING - 1940 to 1947

-Model by R.A.R.E.
-MODELS 1/43
+Model by RARE MODELS 1/43

-Model by R.A.R.E.
-MODELS 1/43
+Model by RARE MODELS 1/43

 1947 125S: The Ferrari 125 S (commonly called the 125 or 125 Sport) was the first vehicle to bear the Ferrari name when it debuted on May 11, 1947 at the Piacenza racing circuit.
 The 125 S used a steel tube-frame chassis and was powered by Gioacchino Colombo's 1.5 L 60° V12.
 This engine produced 100 hp.
 It was a dual overhead camshaft design with 2 valves per cylinder and three double-choke Weber 30DCF carburettors.
 The 125 S scored the first of many wins for Ferrari two weeks after its debut, with a win at the GP of Rome in the hands of Franco Cortese.